sapegin/washingcode-book/manuscript/book.md

 This book is going to be opinionated, but you don’t have to agree with everything I’m saying, and that’s not the goal of the book.
 The goal is to show you one possible path, mine, and inspire you to find your own.
 These techniques help me to write and review code every day, and I’ll be happy if you find some of them useful.
 Let me know how it goes.

 The book will probably be most useful for intermediate developers.
-If you’re a beginner, you'll likely have enough of other things to think about.
+If you’re a beginner, you’ll likely have enough of other things to think about.
 If you have decades of experience, you can probably write a similar book yourself.
 Anyway, I’d be happy to hear your feedback.

 Most of the examples in this book are in JavaScript because that’s my primary language, but the ideas can be applied to any language.
 Sometimes you’ll see CSS and HTML, because similar ideas can be applied there too.